 There are many potential triggers for hair loss in women, which can be difficult to identify.
 We have identified some of the most common causes of female hair loss, and how to handle them.

-Hair loss is common in women during the menopause, due to the reduced levels of progesterone and oestrogen.
+Hair loss is common in women during menopause, due to the reduced levels of progesterone and oestrogen.
 These hormones help the hair to grow faster and also keep them on the head for longer, so when the production of the hormones slows, hair growth also begins to slow.
 It can be treated with Hormone Replacement Therapy (HRT), although not all women are suitable candidates for this.

 Hormonal changes are also the root cause behind postnatal hair loss.
 During pregnancy, the surge of oestrogen means that many women notice their hair looking significantly thicker than before.
 It affects the hair cycle, making the growth stage last longer than usual.
-However, after giving birth, the hair cycle returns to normal – meaning that for some women, they will notice they are shedding far more hair than they usually would.
+However, after giving birth, the hair cycle returns to normal – meaning that some women, they will notice they are shedding far more hair than they usually would.
 Thankfully, this should settle down a few months postpartum.

 In some women, weight loss can cause an unpleasant side effect – hair loss.
 This can sometimes be due to nutritional deficiencies as the diet is being restricted.
 When the body is only taking in a certain number of vitamins, it makes sure it uses them where they are needed most, meaning it neglects non-vital processes like hair growth.
 In particular, a lack of protein, iron, zinc, and vitamin D has been linked to hair loss, so make sure that you are eating a nutritious, balanced diet.